Kilip1000/ChunkMirrored/README.md

 # ChunkMirrored

-A Paper Minecraft plugin that **mirrors player movement and block changes across surrounding chunks** using Citizens NPCs.
+A Paper Minecraft plugin that **mirrors player movement and block changes across surrounding chunks.**
 This creates a "looping world" effect, where each player sees a copy of themselves in a grid of mirrored NPCs.

 ---